MarekLas/3city_Property_Values/README.md

 ## Context

 Sales transactions of premises in 2021-2022 in the cities of Gdańsk, Sopot and Gdynia.
-Price for 1 square meters is our label data.
+Price for 1 square meter is our label data.

 ## Data Dictionary